News

-John Korir will have his work cut out if he wants to go back-to-back in the Boston Marathon presented Bank of America.
+John Korir will have his work cut out if he wants to go back-to-back in the Boston Marathon presented by Bank of America.

 Last year’s winner will have to fight off a handful of Abbott World Marathon Major winners and a World Champion after organisers named the men’s field for the iconic race on April 20.